GraphicsMonster/ADITYA-U_magnetic_field_simulations/README.md

     - **Toroid:** Field due to a toroidal shaped winding of wires
 - **aditya-u:** Contains code simulating the toroidal magnetic field, poloidal magnetic field and the net magnetic field in ADITYA-U with accurate physical parameters and coil positions.
 - **freegs_sim:** Contains code using FreeGS library to solve the Grad-Shafranov equation for realistic coil positions and geometries.

+Work in Progress -- More work to be added soon.